nih-cfde/2022-april-hackathon/.github/ISSUE_TEMPLATE/workshop.md

 ---
 name: New Workshop Session
-about: Create an issue describing training event where partipants will gain hand-ons practical experience.
+about: Create an issue describing a training event where partipants will gain hands-on practical experience.
 title: Session Title
 labels: 'workshop'
 ---